-2nd coronavirus vaccine shows early success in U.S. tests
+2nd virus vaccine shows overwhelming success in U.S. tests

 “It won’t be Moderna alone that solves this problem.
 It’s going to require many vaccines” to meet the global demand, he added.

-Still, if the Food and Drug Administration allows emergency use of Moderna’s or Pfizer’s candidates, there will be limited, rationed supplies before the end of the year.
+Still, if U.S. regulators allow emergency use of Moderna’s or Pfizer’s candidates, there will be limited, rationed supplies before the end of the year.
 Both require people to get two shots, several weeks apart.
 Moderna expects to have about 20 million doses, earmarked for the U.S., by the end of 2020.
 Pfizer and its German partner BioNTech expect to have about 50 million doses globally by year’s end.

+The reaction in global financial markets was immediate.
+The Dow doubled premarket gains and was up 500 points before the opening bell.
+Shares of Moderna, which rocketed 13% higher, were likely to hit an all-time high.
+Markets in Asia and Europe jumped sharply as well.

 Moderna’s vaccine, created with the National Institutes of Health, is being studied in 30,000 volunteers who received either the real vaccination or a dummy shot.
 On Sunday, an independent monitoring board broke the code to examine 95 infections that were recorded starting two weeks after volunteers’ second dose — and discovered all but five illnesses occurred in participants who got the placebo.